Gabriel-RABHI/ActionBridge/README.md

 ActionBridge’s initial implementation utilizes **Goose** (an open-source AI agent) as its primary LLM Coding Tool.
 This is a highly intentional choice driven by the need for absolute control over the AI's cognitive load.

 The overarching goal of ActionBridge is to drastically reduce context size and enforce hyper-specialization at the Ticket or Task level.
 Goose is uniquely suited for this because it allows for granular, dynamic control over the **system prompt** by letting us configure exactly which tools are exposed to the agent for any given task.
+The tool set can be customized for a specific language too - the Roslyn based .Net MCP tool for code exploration and refactoring is a perfect example.

 By integrating ActionBridge's architecture with Goose, we achieve several critical breakthroughs: